csivitu/ctf-challenges/crypto/little RSA/README.md

 - [a.txt](./a.txt)

 ```
 The flag.zip contains the flag I am looking for but it is password protected.
-The password is the encrypted message which has to be correctly decrypted so I can useit to open the zip file.
+The password is the encrypted message which has to be correctly decrypted so I can use it to open the zip file.
 I tried using RSA but the zip doesn't open by it.
 Can you help me get the flag please?

-password to the root is : csictf

 Hint 1: Try applying Wiener's attack approximations. - Points 100
 ```